-Finding money to set aside for your child’s post-secondary education might seem difficult at first – especially with mortgage and car payments every month – but with the right plan, one that fits your budget, it couldn’t be easier.
+Finding money to set aside for your child’s post-secondary education might seem difficult at first, especially with rent or mortgage payments and other financial obligations every month.
+Here are some tips to help you.

 It’s great to want to save $200 a month for your child’s education, but only if it’s something you can afford to do.
-By calculating how much you spend every month within your household budget, you can create a plan that makes saving simpler for you.
+By calculating how much you spend every month, you can create a savings plan with realistic, achievable targets.

-Every Registered Education Savings Plan is designed to help you reach a savings goal, but they’ll only be effective if they make sense for you.
-Some plans are flexible and some plans are more structured, and the one that’s right for you will depend on your financial situation and what your savings goal will be.
+Every RESP is designed to help you reach a savings goal, but it will be effective only if it makes sense for you.
+Some plans are flexible while others are more structured.
+The one that’s right for you will depend on your financial situation and your savings goal.